 Matcha powder is added to creams and soaps.

 Matcha is a powdered mass of Japanese green tea.
 As a result of its brewing, the drink acquires a beautiful bright green color.
-Matcha is an integral part of the ceremonial tea drinking in the Land of the Rising Sun.
+Matcha is an integral part of ceremonial tea drinking in the Land of the Rising Sun.

 From the history